Paramodular Abelian Varieties of Odd Conductor: Introduction

-Tables of cusp forms of weight 2 on $K(N)$ for {\em primes} $N\le 600$ in the companion paper \cite{PoYu1} provide support for our conjecture.
+The work of Poor and Yuen provides support for our conjecture.
+Tables of cusp forms of weight 2 on $K(N)$ for {\em primes} $N \le 600$ are in \cite{PoYu1}.
 For {\em all} conductors $N \le 1000$ and a few other values, further evidence will be in \cite{PoYu2}.
-More data for larger or even conductors should be on a web site at a later date.

-We compare our results with theirs (including still private data).
+We compare our results with theirs, including some still unpublished data.
 There are at least as many known or suspected paramodular non-lift newforms of weight two with rational eigenvalues as known isogeny classes of paramodular surfaces, including those not semistable or of even conductor.
-For almost all such non-lifts, we found corresponding abelian surfaces with a match of epsilon factors and eigenvalues for $T_m,$ for {\em very small $m$}.
-For those $N< 1000$ that we ruled out, data suggests that all weight two paramodular newforms with rational eigenvalues are Gritsenko lifts and this has been proven for prime $N<600$.
+For almost all non-lifts $f$, we found an abelian surface $A$ of the same conductor whose Euler factors agree with those of $f$ at {\em very small} primes.
+Also, the parity of the rank of $A(\Q)$ matches that predicted by the $\epsilon$-factor of $f$.
+When we showed that no abelian surface of a given conductor $N<1000$ exists, their data suggest that all weight two paramodular newforms with rational eigenvalues are Gritsenko lifts.